HaroldGal/whatsapp-checker/README.md

 1. Extract aimed conversations on whatsApp application.
 2. Copy all files (*.zip) into whats_app_extracts folder.
-3. Use terraform to create GCS environment.
+3. Use terraform to create GCS environment -> follow terraform/README.md.
 4. Use differents scripts to load it into GCS as parquet.